 After living in Denver for

-two SIX(!!!) ski seasons, packing for a ski weekend is a breeze!
-In this guide I cover what to wear on the slopes, for Après Ski, a night out, lounging and the best makeup and beauty products to look ski bunny chic!
+two Seven(!!!) ski seasons, packing for a ski weekend is a breeze!
+In this guide, I cover what to wear on the slopes, for Après Ski, a night out, lounging, and the best makeup and beauty products to look ski bunny chic!

 The Best Gear

-Last year I upgraded my baggy pants to a “sexier” pair from Burton Vida ski pants that I love!
-Even with snow, negative temps and high winds my body is warm.
-My fingers & toes are on the other hand are never warm enough, but that’s true in most weather!
+Last year, I upgraded my baggy pants to a “sexier” pair from Burton Vida ski pants that I love!
+Even with snow, negative temps, and high winds, my body is warm.
+My fingers & toes, on the other hand, are never warm enough, but that’s true in most weather!

 The Coziest Loungewear

-Hot Chillys are great if you are going to be outside.
-These thermal leggings look great and keep you super toasty (also great for skiing).
+- Hot Chillys are great if you are going to be outside.
+These thermal leggings look great and keep you super toasty (and are also great for skiing).

 Sweater & Jacket

-75% of the crowded headed to Après ski will be coming from the slopes so dress the part!
-And bring a jacket too.
+75% of the crowd headed to Après ski will be coming from the slopes so dress the part!
+And bring a jacket, too.
 As soon as the sun goes down your little bum will be freezing!